Danish Americans: Movies

 During the early days of Hollywood film making, numerous Danes and children of Danish emigrants directed, or acted on the silver screen, to include: Ann Forrest, Anders Randolf, Bodil Rosing, Benjamin Christensen, Carl Brisson, Carl Gerard, Ellen Corby, Gale Sondergaard, Gwili Andre, James Cruze, Janet Leigh, Colleen Gray, Jean Hersholt, Johannes Poulsen, Karl Dane, Lillie Hayward, Max Ree (1931 Oscar), Otto Mathiesen, Robert Andersen, Seena Owen, Svend Gade, Tambi Larsen, Torben Meyer, Winna Winfred and William Orlamond.

 More to modern times, many Danes are actively involved in the movie industry.
 However today's air transportation no longer necessitates a Dane moving to America to be an artistic part of Hollywood.
 Among the few Danes who have moved to the United States to pursue careers in Hollywood is Connie Inge-Lise Nielsen, who was born in Denmark and today lives in Sausalito, California.
 As well as Mikael Salomon, a director and cinematographer who began his career in Danish cinema before coming to Hollywood in the late 1980s.
 Additionally, a few stars claim connection to Denmark via their Danish-American parents.
-For example, actors Leslie Nielsen, Viggo Mortensen, the siblings Virginia Madsen and Michael Madsen were born to Danish fathers and American mothers.
+For example, actors Leslie Nielsen, Viggo Mortensen, the siblings Virginia Madsen and Michael Madsen were born to a Danish father and American mother.
 Likewise, actress Scarlett Johansson was also born to a Danish father who immigrated to New York City and married an American woman.